 From the Stockyards National Historic District to the bustling nightlife, Texas culture radiates across the city of cowboys and culture.
 On your Fort Worth staycation, discover the city’s cattle heritage, priceless art, live music and the original frozen margarita.
 If you’re wondering where to start, let these tips help you plan your stay.

-Things to Do in Fort Worth
+Things to Do on a Fort Worth Staycation

 If you’re looking for a good local beer brewed by Texans, Martin House Brewery is the perfect spot.
 This team of brewers avoids the traditional approach of brewing beer in favor of a more adventurous approach that capitalizes on strong flavors and the best ingredients they can get their hands on.
 Stop by on Thursdays from 6-8 pm or on Saturdays from 2-5 pm for a guided tour and enjoy getting to sample their nine unique brews.
 Some of the customer favorites are Mind On My Money, a Gin & Juice inspired Ale, and the Pretzel Stout, which is brewed with over six pounds of crushed sourdough pretzels per barrel.